 Prague Bike Tours

 Two must-see European capitals on one magnificent trip—why not?
 Start: Prague—a boho-chic playground where resplendence is the rule, not the exception.
 End: Vienna—Austria’s handsome jewel along the Danube.
-In between, Czech hospitality; mile after mile of great riverside rides past vineyards; hilltop monasteries and crumbling castles; a hearty bowl of goulash and a pint of Pilsner enjoyed over candlelight in a private library; a leisurely float down the Big D and the grandest of all finales.
+In between, Czech hospitality; mile after mile of great riverside rides past vineyards; hilltop monasteries and crumbling castles; a hearty bowl of goulash and a pint of Pilsner enjoyed over candlelight in a private library; a leisurely float down the river and the grandest of all finales.
 Getting there really is half the fun.